godaddy/node-priam/README.md

 Example Usage
 -------------

 Check the `example` folder for a more complete example.
+Start by running: `npm start` followed by `curl http://localhost:8080/`.

 ### Using Known Connection Information ###
 ```javascript